maumercado/server-side-events-react/README.md

 #### Installation and execution with Docker

-You can download the image for this project by simply pulling `maumercado/debugger`, note that the port exposed is 4000.
+You can download the image for this project by simply doing `docker pull maumercado/debugger`, note that the port exposed is 4000.

 You can also git clone this project and simply run `docker-compose up` from the root directory, as you can see the docker-compose.yml file contains 3 different images, a redis image which is used as a pub/sub for "events", an event creator or stream image, which is the publisher of "events", and of course the debugger which acts as the subscriber for receiving "events".